eid-privacy/eid-privacy.github.io/_posts/2025-12-15-docknetwork-crypto-library.md

 [[4](https://github.com/docknetwork/crypto-wasm-ts/pull/34)]
 [[5](https://github.com/docknetwork/crypto-wasm-ts/pull/35)],

-and update the typescript project to latest rust counterpart [[6](https://github.com/docknetwork/crypto-wasm-ts/pull/43)] [[7](https://github.com/docknetwork/crypto-wasm-ts/pull/46)] [[8](https://github.com/docknetwork/crypto-wasm/pull/16)] [[9](https://github.com/docknetwork/crypto-wasm/pull/17)]
-and we were happy to do some house-keeping and upating the dependencies [[10](https://github.com/docknetwork/crypto-wasm/pull/18)] [[11](https://github.com/docknetwork/crypto-wasm/pull/19)] [[12](https://github.com/docknetwork/crypto-wasm/pull/20)] .
+and updated the TypeScript project to the latest Rust counterpart [[6](https://github.com/docknetwork/crypto-wasm-ts/pull/43)] [[7](https://github.com/docknetwork/crypto-wasm-ts/pull/46)] [[8](https://github.com/docknetwork/crypto-wasm/pull/16)] [[9](https://github.com/docknetwork/crypto-wasm/pull/17)] and we were happy to do some housekeeping and update the dependencies [[10](https://github.com/docknetwork/crypto-wasm/pull/18)] [[11](https://github.com/docknetwork/crypto-wasm/pull/19)] [[12](https://github.com/docknetwork/crypto-wasm/pull/20)] .

 # Challenges
-During the endeavor, we've seen a couple challenges to contributig to this library.
+During this endeavor, we've encountered a couple of challenges when contributing to this library.

-- **Complicated workflow**: Any change in the API will require changes to 3 repositories to propogate from rust to the user facing typescript library.
+- **Complicated workflow**: Any change in the API will require changes to 3 repositories to propagate from Rust to the user-facing TypeScript library.
-- **Small team**: Currently, the library only have one maintainer.
+- **Small team**: Currently, the library only has one maintainer.
 A great maintainer, but taking the bus factor into account, it's not ideal.
 - **Sparse documentation**: Tutorials and guides are lacking.
-In such a highly technical field, documentation and tutorials are much needed to be up-to-date.
+In such a highly technical field, documentation and tutorials need to be kept up-to-date.
 - **Evolving standards**: Needs to track IETF BBS standardization

 # Conclusion